winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 When a user creates an app through the website they can choose whether they want to *create a new GitHub  repository* or *connect to an existing* one.

+> The reason we want to support both connecting an existing repository and creating a new one is in order to reduce the "time to value".
+We want people to be able to sign up and immediately see the value of this solution, so being able to create a new repository is important.
+It's totally fine to roll these out one by one, but I think repository creation is important for MVP.

 If they create a new repository, they can select a template to populate the repository.
-It should be possible to add additional templates to the Wing Cloud service as we evolve our
+For the MVP, we will only have an "empty project" template.

 If they choose to connect to an existing repository, the UI will look for potential entrypoints (e.g. `main.w` files) and will give users the option to select the entrypoint (unless there's only one and then that's going to be the default selected option).